Home » Próxima Estación - Esperanza

 We eventually left Panamá for Costa Rica.
 We returned from Boquete on Monday and spent a final night in David, our hub city, drinking beer and watching movies at the local theatre.

-The bus was waiting for us on the Costa Rican side, so we walked about 200 meters to the other border control.
-We got our Costa Rican entry stamp without much troubles.
-We weren´t even asked any question.
+The bus was waiting for us on the Costa Rican side, so we walked about 200 metres to the other border control.
+We got our Costa Rican entry stamp without much trouble.
+We weren’t even asked any questions.

 But once again, the bus driver called us and we had to take our backpacks with us.
 A border officer took our passports and we were told to line up.
 We were called, one by one, and searched again.